hayageek/threadsafe/README.md

 # Threadsafe

-A Go package providing thread-safe implementations of arrays, slices, and maps using generics and type constraints.
+A Go package providing thread-safe implementations of arrays, slices, maps, stack & queue using generics and type constraints.

 ## Installation